How To Figure Out What Kind Of Spider You Have

 How To Get Rid Of Spiders

-- Use motion detectors on exterior security lights instead of leaving them on constantly at night-time.
+- Install motion detectors on exterior security lights, instead of keeping them on continuously.

-- Outside lights are not the only lights that attract spiders.
-Close your blinds at night and turn off lights when the room is not occupied.
+- Close your blinds (especially at night) and turn off lights when a room is empty.

 - Potato Bugs Many spiders love to eat potato bugs, which are commonly found in Ohio basements.
 Try getting rid of any potato bugs.
 While it may not get rid of your spider problem completely, you may start to notice a difference over time.